 Kabul, the capital of Afghanistan, has experienced massive population growth over the last decade, and the city’s public health services cannot meet the medical needs.
 People continue to come into the city from other parts of the country, fleeing insecurity or searching for economic opportunities.

-We have supported supported the Ministry of Public Health at Ahmad Shah Baba district hospital in eastern Kabul since 2009.
-We also have a team at Dasht-e-Barchi hospital, providing 24-hour maternal care at the only facility for emergency and complicated deliveries in a neighbourhood of more than one million people.
+We also had a team at the maternity wing of Dasht-e-Barchi hospital, in Kabul’s west, which provided 24-hour maternal care at the only facility for emergency and complicated deliveries in a neighbourhood of more than one million people.